Lucan Irish: History

 In 2006, the Irish twelfth overall in the OHAJDL standings.
 As low seed in the standings, the Irish were figured to lose out in the early rounds of the league playoffs.
 They entered the conference quarter-final against the Exeter Hawks and walked right through them with a 4-game-sweep.
 The conference semi-final had the same result against the North Middlesex Stars.
 The conference final was against their rivals, the Thamesford Trojans, whom they defeated in five games to enter into the league finals for the first time in seven seasons.
 In the final, they met the Delhi Travellers.
 A tight series, the Irish were not to be denied as they defeated the Travellers 4-games-to-2 to win their fourth OHA Cup.

 After the 2006-07 season, the OHAJDL was disbanded and the Southern Ontario Junior Hockey League was formed.
 In the 2006-07 season, they finished seventh overall in the league.
 In the league's conference quarter-finals, the Irish met their match in the Thamesford Trojans who defeated them 4-games-to-1.

+In 2016, the SOJHL combined with 7 other leagues to form the Provincial Junior Hockey League.
+The SOJHL because the Yeck Division of the Western Conference.

+On March 17, 2026, the team's board of directors announced via Instagram that the team would renew their membership in the league.
+However, later that day, the league announced that a new ownership, board of directors, and auxilary group will be formed and that the team will stay in Lucan.